 Home

-I’ve been a studio potter for over a half-century and an educator for 38 years.
+I’ve been a studio potter for over a half-century and an educator for almost 40 years.
 From 1994 until my retirement in 2018 I ran the clay program in Tennessee Tech University’s School of Art, Craft & Design at their satellite campus, the Appalachian Center for Craft.
-I still teach clay workshops, normally including a series of summer workshops during a long road trip in the western U.S. and Canada, but those have been on hold due to Covid.
-My wife Linda was a professor of American History at Maryville University in St. Louis, and upon retirement we moved to the Chapel Hill area, where our son Morgan is Chair of the Department of Asian and Middle Eastern Studies at University of North Carolina.
+I kept teaching workshops for a few years after retirement, but backed off from them with the Covid lockdown, and have fully retired from teaching at this point.
+My wife Linda was a professor of American History at Maryville University in St. Louis, and upon retirement we moved to the Chapel Hill area, where our son Morgan teaches in the Department of Asian and Middle Eastern Studies at University of North Carolina.

 In 2016, the American Ceramic Society published the rewritten, full-color second edition of my book Clay: A Studio Handbook.
 For more information, click the title or the image above.
 There are links to PDFs of the table of contents, introduction, and a list of the potters and ceramic sculptors featured in full-color illustrations.
-Digital PDF copies can be purchased from the Ceramic Arts Daily Bookstore.
-The hardcopy is currently out of print, but ACerS is printing another run and it should be available soon at the Ceramic Arts Daily Bookstore or Amazon.
+The book is available in hardcopy or digital PDF format from the Ceramic Arts Daily Bookstore and in hardcopy from Amazon.

-For the first time in 36 years, I have my own studio away from academia, equipped with an L&L electric kiln and a 30-cubic-foot LPG soda kiln.
+As of 2019, I have my own studio away from academia for the first time since 1985.
+My studio is equipped with an L&L electric kiln and a 30-cubic-foot LPG soda kiln.
 To see pots from my soda firings, go to Current and Recent Work in the Gallery.
 To see the studio, recent soda firings, and the kiln construction, go to Studio and Soda Kiln in the Gallery.
 To see a short video tour of my studio and another showing me making an elaborate slab-built teapot, click on Tour of My Studio or Creating a Slab-Built Teapot.

 The Out West webpage and its sub-pages feature images from annual summer road trips out west, plus a few from other locations.
 There’s also a gallery of slides shot by my father Dr. Frank A. Pitelka during his summers doing research in the Alaskan Arctic.